luizgabriel/Spatial.Engine/README.md

 ## Inspiration

-This project was heavly inspired by the [Game Engine Series - by The Cherno](https://www.youtube.com/playlist?listImpl=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) and I encourage you to take a look at his amazing YouTube channel.
+This project was heavily inspired by the [Game Engine Series - by The Cherno](https://www.youtube.com/playlist?listImpl=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) and I encourage you to take a look at his amazing YouTube channel.